Kong/terraform-provider-konnect/docs/resources/api_product_version.md

 ### Optional

-- `deprecated` (Boolean) Indicates if the version of the API product is deprecated.
+- `deprecated` (Boolean, Deprecated) Indicates if the version of the API product is deprecated.
 Applies deprecation or removes deprecation from all related portal product versions.
 This field is deprecated: Use [PortalProductVersion.deprecated](https://docs.konghq.com/konnect/api/portal-management/latest/#/Portal%20Product%20Versions/create-portal-product-version) instead.
 - `gateway_service` (Attributes) (see [below for nested schema](#nestedatt--gateway_service))
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.